Katie McCone knows a thing or two about technology and healthcare.

 As the healthcare technology director for Johnson Controls, McCone has had a hand in a number of major projects, including large capital programs, as well as digital transformations.

-repare McCone for a year of accelerated technology shifts within the healthcare sector.
-While McCone and her team have always anticipated shifts within the healthcare setting, the COVID-19 pandemic expedited the transformation for many health systems
+These endeavors helped prepare McCone for a year of accelerated technology shifts within the healthcare sector.
+While McCone and her team have always anticipated shifts within the healthcare setting, the COVID-19 pandemic expedited the transformation for many health systems.

 “A lot of people are talking about the digital transformation that we’re going through in healthcare, like electronic healthcare records and changing processes,” McCone said.
 “The facilities were ignored in that part of the conversation at times, but now they are becoming a dynamic part of that.”

 McCone discusses the ways in which facilities have shaped the healthcare transformation.

 How must facilities leaders function in the digital transformation?

 Facilities staff must become innovation leaders in their own right and bring different groups – staff, engineers, and others – together.
 They can be there to guide the process, to bring a cross-silo team together, and identify how to utilize buildings as an instrument of the care team, and what that looks like across all the hospital systems.

 We need to start saying that we need cross-functional teams, with different departments and clinical teams, to drive the patient experience, improve clinical workflows, and ensure we’re speaking the same language.